SimranKumari93/zomato-dashboard/README.md

     CALCULATE(COUNTROWS(cleaned_data), cleaned_data[has_online_delivery] = 1),
     COUNTROWS(cleaned_data)
 )
-Top 10 Votes = [Total Votes]  -- Use the "Total Votes" measure from earlier used filters to find top 10 palces by votes
+Top 10 Votes = [Total Votes]  -- Use the "Total Votes" measure from earlier used filters to find the top 10 places by votes
 ---
 - ** Data Model***
 A relationship is created between the tables: